borisblizzard/liteser/readme.txt

 	- allocated on the heap only (e.g. Serializable*)

 Limitations:
+- enum is not supported directly.
+Use henum instead.
-- Stack-allocated objects are not supported due to differences in memory allocation and the impossibility of dynamic casting of objects that are not pointers to objects.
+- Stack-allocated objects are only supported in plain format and never in containers.
 - hltypes::Array does not support bool due to the implementation of bool within std::vector which does not allow them to be modified in a simple way.
 - hltypes::Array cannot contain another container type.
+- hltypes::Array cannot contain a henum-derived types.
 - hltypes::Map requires a workaround.
 Instead of directly declaring hltypes::Map<keyType, valueType>, you have to create a typedef first.
 - hltypes::Map keys do not support bool due to the implementation of bool within std::map which does not allow them to be modified in a simple way.
 - hltypes::Map keys and values do not support container types.
-- enum is not supported directly.
-Use henum instead.
+- hltypes::Map keys and values do not support henum-derived types.

 ------------------------------------------------------------------------------------------------------